The History of Asahi Kasei

 We have constantly provided products and services that offer solutions to various environmental and social challenges.
 As the world constantly changes, we will continue to contribute to life and living for people around the world by Creating for Tomorrow.

 The lithium-ion battery (LIB) has become ubiquitous in our daily lives.
-The inventor of the LIB is Dr. Akira Yoshino, Honorary Fellow of Asahi Kasei.
+The inventor of the LIB is Dr. Akira Yoshino, honorary fellow of Asahi Kasei.

 The Story Begins

 Care for People – Care for Earth: This is not just the name of Asahi Kasei’s current midterm plan.
-It is a philosophy deeply anchored in the company’s DNA.
+It is a philosophy deeply anchored in the Japanese company’s DNA.
 In 1906, Asahi Kasei founder Shitagau Noguchi (1873-1944) built a 880kW hydroelectric power station in Kagoshima Prefecture, Japan, to supply electricity to nearby industries.

 Today, the Asahi Kasei Group has 9 hydroelectric power generation plants in the Nobeoka region (Miyazaki Prefecture, Japan), which provided approximately 14% of the total electricity used by the company in Japan in 2018.
 The generation of the equivalent amount of power at conventional plants would result in approximately 180 thousand tons of CO2 emissions annually.